This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 Units of e-cigarettes are not adjusted to account for variations in unit size.
 Large-format disposable e-cigarettes that allow for thousands of “puffs” are now available.
 Declines in unit sales may not signify declines in prevalence of use or consumption.

-Following California’s prohibition of flavored tobacco product sales in December 2022, sales of products branded as clear, clear ice, and unflavored, likely containing non-menthol synthetic cooling agents, increased (e.g., Flum Pebble Clear, EB Design BC5000 Clear).
+Following California’s prohibition of flavored tobacco product sales in December 2022, sales of products branded as clear, clear ice and unflavored, likely containing non-menthol synthetic cooling agents, increased (e.g., Flum Pebble Clear, EB Design BC5000 Clear).
 These products are categorized as Clear/Other Cooling for the purposes of this data brief.

 The e-cigarette or vaping product use-associated lung injury (EVALI) outbreak in late 2019 and COVID-19 pandemic may have affected e-cigarette sales.